WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 # Bugs

+This Tiptap branch is in-progress after 3 different approaches.
+Main bug is The MessageInput does not work.
+The main thing missing functionally is getting the content back from the editor and sending it to the store.
+Maybe it could be 2-way bound?
+Similarly messages are rendering as editable when they should be read only unless in edit mode.
+Saved edits should propagate back.

+## Other Shortcomings

 When user sets up profile, it should look and see if there is an existing profile with a matching username and if it does it should show that user the info and ask if it is them or if they want to create a new profile.

 ## Fixed Bugs